Lim Swee Aun: Early working days

-The War Years
+The war years

-In December 1941, war came and Taiping experienced the 1st bomb on 8 December.
+In December 1941, war came and Taiping experienced the first bomb on 8 December.
 The main attack from the Japanese Army came from the north.
 So Lim Swee Aun decided to evacuate his whole family to Rev. Quek Kheng Hoon's (his father-in-law) rambutan estate in Bukit Timah, Singapore.

-Lim Swee Aun stayed on in Taiping Hospital and evacuated with the Medical Convoy by stages going southwards as the enemy came closer from the north.
+Lim Swee Aun stayed on in Taiping Hospital and evacuated with the Medical Convoy by stages going southwards as the enemy approached from the north.
 He finally arrived in Singapore and joined the Medical Team there.
 But soon the whole family had to abandon the Bukit Timah rambutan estate as the enemy approached.
 They moved to the Prinsep Street Presbyterian Church where they took refuge under the church pews, together with many others.
 Bombing and cannon fire continued all day and night from across the causeway.
 Singapore surrendered and the Japanese soldiers were everywhere.
 All non-Singaporeans were returned to Malaya.
 Lim Swee Aun and his family travelled in a cattle wagon, taking 4 days and 3 nights to reach Taiping.

-Japanese Occupation 1942-1945
+Japanese occupation 1942-1945

 Dr. Lim Swee Aun worked for Dr. Tan Chen Leng in Taiping.
 During the occupation period, Lim Swee Aun secretly supplied medicine to the Prisoners of War.
 Dr. Lim Swee Aun, Dr. Tan Cheng Leng and the Parsi Jal Manecksha also secretly helped the Indian Prisoners of War of the Motor Transport Unit No. 1 under the Command of Subedar Nurud Din.
-They contributed a sum of $15,000/- to Dr. Tarlok Singh to help them buy medicines and food for the sick Indian P.O.W.s.
-They had also been using a radio to listen to the Allied news, dismantling the radio and hiding it away after listening each time.
+They contributed a sum of $15,000/- to Dr. Tarlok Singh to help them buy medicine and food for the sick Indian prisoners of war.
+They had also been using a radio to listen to the Allied news, each time dismantling the radio and hiding it away after listening.
 They were part of the "inner circle of war news."
 He kept this secret, even from his wife.
-After the war, Lim Swee Aun was awarded a commendation Certificate for his deeds by the British Government through Malcolm McDonald.
+After the war, Lim Swee Aun was awarded by the British Government through Malcolm McDonald a commendation certificate for his deeds.

 British Military Administration (BMA)

 After the Japanese surrender on 2 September 1945, Lim Swee Aun resigned from Dr. Tan Chen Leng's employment and started his own practice at 75 Kota Road, Taiping, Perak.
-He had to raise money to buy the premises by pawning whatever jewellery he could from his mother and wife.
+He had to raise money to buy the premises by pawning jewellery of his mother and wife.
 He worked hard, day and night attending to his sick patients and doing house calls even though the country was in a state of Malayan Emergency from the communist activities.
 He often treated his patients for free when they could not afford it.

 Political career

-He was a founder and Life member of the Malaysian Chinese Association in Taiping.
-In 1959 Lim Swee Aun became a member of Parliament when he won the seat of Larut Selatan.
+He was a founder and life member of the Malaysian Chinese Association in Taiping.
+In 1959, Lim Swee Aun successfully stood for Parliament for Larut Selatan.
 He was appointed Minister of Health in 1962 and later in the year he became Minister of Commerce and Industry.